 Although Travelers has a lower market share than some of its competitors, the company still offers a variety of specialty insurance options and several discounts for customers to take advantage of.
 Additionally, Travelers has an easy-to-navigate customer portal and a simple online claims process.

-As far as customer service goes, Travelers has fewer complaints relative to its size, according to NAIC ratings.
-To learn more, check out WalletHub’s Travelers Insurance review.
+As far as customer service goes, Travelers has fewer complaints relative to its size than most other insurers, according to NAIC ratings.

 - WalletHub Editor’s Rating: 4.2/5 stars